GMP Standard Operating Procedures (SOP)

 Sterility Testing Procedure

 Check if a product requires Bacterial Endotoxin testing and by which test method, either gel clot or KCA.
 If the product requires Bacterial Endotoxin testing, separate these samples from the sterility samples.
-Ensure that these samples are labelled with the Product Name & strength, batch, and code, and place these in the receptacle for the type of Endotoxin test required.
+Ensure that these samples are labeled with the product name & strength, batch, and code, and place these in the receptacle for the type of Endotoxin test required.

 Determination of Heat Resistance of Spore Forming Organisms